 Google Scholar: here

 I'm a third year undergraduate at MIT studying Computer Science.
 I'm most interested in machine learning, optimization, and statistics.
 I currently work with Aleksander Mądry at MIT.
 This summer I am interning at Two Sigma; I previously interned at Google Brain (summer 2017) and Apple (summer 2016).

 At MIT I play for the Simmons intramural soccer team and the Baker intramural dodgeball team.
 I used to organize HackMIT and help out in USAGE, the undergraduate advisory board for MIT EECS.

 Anish Athalye*, Logan Engstrom*, Andrew Ilyas*, and Kevin Kwok.
 Synthesizing Robust Adversarial Examples.
 ICML 2018, 2017.

 Andrew Ilyas*, Logan Engstrom*, Anish Athalye*, and Jessy Lin*.
 Black-box Adversarial Attacks with Limited Queries and Information.
 ICML 2018, 2017.

 Logan Engstrom*, Dimitris Tsipras*, Ludwig Schmidt, and Aleksander Mądry.
 A Rotation and a Translation Suffice: Fooling CNNs with Simple Transformations.
-NIPS Machine Learning and Computer Security Workshop, in review at NIPS 2018, 2018.
+NIPS Machine Learning and Computer Security Workshop, 2018.

 Daniel Kang, Richard Sherwood, Amira Barkal, Tatsunori Hashimoto, Logan Engstrom, and David Gifford.
 DNase-capture Reveals Differential Transcription Factor Binding modalities.
 PloS one, 2017.

 Dimitris Tsipras*, Shibani Santurkar*, Logan Engstrom*, Alexander Turner, and Aleksander Mądry.
 There Is No Free Lunch In Adversarial Robustness (But There Are Unexpected Benefits).
-In review at NIPS 2018, 2018.
+2018.

 Andrew Ilyas*, Logan Engstrom*, Ludwig Schmidt, and Aleksander Mądry.
 Prior Convictions: Black-Box Adversarial Attacks with Bandits and Priors.
-In review at NIPS 2018, 2018.
+2018.